Unknow101/BoxWriteUP/VULNHUB-Skytower.md

 root@kali:~#
 ```

-Aaaaand ... we are eject by the server.
+Aaaaand ... we are reject from the server.
 To bypass this we can simply force the serveur to execute /bin/bash and no .bashrc, then delete bashrc with our shell and then login again.

 ```